cedrickring/reactor-mongodb/README.md

 ReactiveMongoClient client = ReactiveMongoClient.fromURI("mongodb://<URL>");
 ReactiveDatabase database = client.getDatabase("<name>"); //get a reactive database

-//To get a collection use
-ReactiveCollection<Document> collection = database.getCollection("<name>");
+//To get a collection, use ReactiveCollection<Document> collection = database.getCollection("<name>");

 //or with a specific type